caiocvelasco/project02-docker-dbt-DuckDB-medallion-kimball-postgres/dbt_1_ingestion/README.md

 data/          (to ignore CSV files)

 ### Environment Variables
-The .gitignore file, ignores the ´.env´ file for security reasons.
-However, since this is just for educational purposes, follow the step below to include it in your project.
-If you do not include it, the docker will not work.

-Create a `.env` file in the project root with the following content:

-- POSTGRES_USER=your_postgres_user
-- POSTGRES_PASSWORD=your_postgres_password
-- POSTGRES_DB=your_postgres_db
-- POSTGRES_HOST=postgres
-- POSTGRES_PORT=5432
-- JUPYTER_TOKEN=123
+The ´.env´ file is in the folder above the dbt folder.
+For this specific dbt folder, it is not necessary.
+If you want to check, do:
+* cd /workspace
+* printenv (this will show if the environmental variables were loaded within the Docker container)
+* printenv | grep S3 (this functions as a filter to show only the variables that contain 'S3')

 ### Build and Run